Prof9/Mega-Man-Star-Force-DX/extra/README How to play.txt

  *  QuickGauge
  *  SlowGauge

-The Lunar Knights Battle Cards CAN be traded to and used in the unpatched version of the game.
+The Lunar Knights Battle Cards CAN be traded to and work fine in the unpatched version of the game.
 However, they won't have names or descriptions.

 Also, if you trade Star Cards to the unpatched version, they will appear as blue